nex3/nex3.github.io/source/blog/160-50-reviews-for-ufo-50.md

 arc with this game presaged my own personal experience with a lot of _UFO 50_.
 When I first picked it up, I got so overwhelmed that I put it right back down and wasn't sure if I was ever going to go back.
-Every decision has so many cascading outcomes that it was hard not to feel like I wasn't drowning in opportunity costs.
+Every decision has so many cascading outcomes that it was hard not to feel like I was drowning in opportunity costs.
 But {% mention 'Cera' %} loves it and coached me through the basics enough that I began to get the hang of it.